 Fall and Spring temperatures can range from low 50s-70s during the day, and to freezing during the night.
 Fall foliage often peaks in mid-October.
 Snow can occur from October - May.

 Winter weather conditions can rapidly change due to the lake effect snow from Lake Erie.
 Temperatures vary from mid-30s to below zero.

 Dress in layers.
-Rain and thunderstorms occur, and trails can be muddy.
+Rain and thunderstorms occur, as does a freeze-thaw cycle in the Fall, Winter, and Spring resulting in muddy trails and conditions.
 If you’re headed outdoors, bring a rain jacket and a removable outer layer.
 In wet or humid conditions, a non-cotton layer against your skin will help keep moisture away.
 Hiking boots or sturdy shoes are a must on trails, and waterproof footwear is recommended.
 Also check our Current Conditions page for up-to-date weather alerts.